Baby’s first Christmas Eve box – make a memorable tradition for your baby, starting from the first year!

 3) Snacks to Share

-Christmas Eve boxes almost always include some tasty Christmassy treats and hot cocoa… but baby is too young for that kind of food just yet.
+Christmas Eve boxes almost always include some tasty Christmassy treats and hot cocoa… but baby is too young for most of that kind of food just yet.
 Instead, include some food they’d enjoy eating like:

 Don’t forget to include some family snacks for mom and dad (and any other family):